pacocoursey/paco/components/use-descendants/README.md

 > Warning: useDescendants is experimental and primarily intended for personal use.
 It heavily relies on refs and the DOM and likely will not be concurrent mode compatible.

 useDescendants is a react hook for keeping track of descendant components and their relative indeces.
-It's based off the [@reach/descendants](https://www.npmjs.com/package/@reach/descendants) package, but is much faster and smaller.
+It's based off the [@reach/descendants](https://www.npmjs.com/package/@reach/descendants) package, but is much faster and half the size, with no dependencies.

 If you want to understand more about what this package does or why we need it, read the [Problem Complex](https://www.npmjs.com/package/@reach/descendants) from the @reach/descendants package.